 Steven M. Karceski is a graduate student in the Sociology Department at the University of Washington, Seattle.
 His work focuses on taxes and fiscal systems, particularly with respect to carbon taxation.
 Steven has written about the 2016 and 2018 carbon ballot initiatives in Washington State, the connection between economic development and the size of the state, and the connection between taxation and quality of government.

 Steven M. Karceski.
+Forthcoming.
 “Efforts to Tax Carbon in Washington State.”
-In Contesting Carbon,
+In Contesting Carbon (Forthcoming).

 Steven Karceski & Aseem Prakash on their research on the 2018 carbon tax initiative in WA state.
 “How Do We Talk Effectively About Climate Change in Washington?”
 Washington State Indivisible Podcast, December 13, 2018

 Steven Karceski, Nives Dolsak, & Assem Prakash on their research on the 2018 carbon tax initiative in WA state.
 “Lessons for Washington from a carbon-tax autopsy,” Crosscut, November 27, 2018.

 Steven Karceski, Nives Dolsak, & Assem Prakash on their research on the 2018 carbon tax initiative in WA state.
 “Read my lips: No new (carbon) tax,” The Hill, November 13, 2018.